tomxp411/opcode-table-maker/CSV/Details65C816.md

 Instructions like `JMP ($1234,X)` make it possible to branch to a selectable subroutine by setting X to the indesx into the vector table.

+### JML
+Jump Long

+Jump to a differnent address in memory, continuing program execution at the specified address.
+JML accepts a 24-bit address, allowing the program to change program banks.

 ### JSL
 Jmp to Subroutine Long